klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### KlayUnit

-`KlayUnit` is defined as the [unit used in Klaytn](https://docs.klaytn.com/klaytn/design/klaytn-native-coin-klay#units-of-klay) as Enumerated type.
-Each unit defines the unit's `name` and `pebFactor`. `pebFactor` is used when converting to peb.
+`KlayUnit` is defined as the [unit used in Klaytn](https://docs.klaytn.com/klaytn/design/klaytn-native-coin-klay#units-of-klay) as an enumerated type.
+Each unit defines the unit's `name` and `pebFactor`. `pebFactor` is used when converting the value to peb.

 ##### Variable description